Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Role of initial state coherence in post-quench dynamics

 where

-The state $ \kt{\alpha_c^\prime} $ is the state after $ U_I(t) $ has acted once on the $ \kt{\alpha_c}$.
 Depending on the initial coherence, $\gamma$ changes.
-Let's take the extreme case when $ N=1 $ \textit{i.e.} only ground state of Ising ring is taken.
-This is an example of \emph{incoherent} state.
+Let us take the extreme case when $ N=1 $ \textit{i.e.} only the ground state of the Ising ring is taken, which is an example of \emph{incoherent} initial state.
 Note that $ \kt{\alpha_c^\prime} $ is orthogonal to $ \kt{\alpha_c} $ in this case, and therefore $ \gamma = 0 $.
-The fact that parity commutes with Ising Hamiltonian and anti-commutes with interaction, results in orthogonality of $ \kt{\alpha_c} $ and $ \kt{\alpha_c^\prime} $.
+The fact that parity commutes with the Ising Hamiltonian and anti-commutes with interaction, results in the orthogonality of $ \kt{\alpha_c} $ and $ \kt{\alpha_c^\prime} $.
 The linear entropy for an incoherent initial state then becomes,